U.S. flag

 Preparation

-The provider will discuss the risks and benefits of the procedure and obtain written informed consent.
-A time-out to identify the patient, procedure, and site of the procedure should take place before the procedure.
+The provider discusses the procedure's risks and benefits and obtains written informed consent.
+A time-out to identify the patient, the procedure, and the site should be performed before the procedure.

 Technique

 The patient is placed in the supine position with the arm abducted and supinated.
-The point of maximal tenderness is palpated over the medial epicondyle and may get marked by indenting the skin with the tip of a pen or the capped needle.
+The point of maximal tenderness is palpated over the medial epicondyle and may be marked by indenting the skin with the tip of a pen or the capped needle.
 The injection site is then cleaned with chlorhexidine.
-An assistant may spray the area with topical anesthetic spray if desired.
-Using an aseptic technique, the needle is inserted directly down to the level of bone then withdrawn 1 to 2 mm before slowly injecting the anesthetic and corticosteroid solution.
+An assistant may apply a topical anesthetic spray to the area if desired.
+Using an aseptic technique, the needle is inserted directly down to the level of bone, then withdrawn 1 to 2 mm before slowly injecting the anesthetic and corticosteroid solution.
 Ultrasound guidance has not demonstrated improved clinical outcomes compared to blinded techniques.[18][19]

 A peppering technique that involves needle insertion with multiple small injections performed by retracting and repositioning without withdrawing the needle from the skin is also an option.
 Multiple passes are made until the clinician no longer feels crepitus while passing the needle.
 This minor fenestration of the tendon causes bleeding and inflammation, which may stimulate a healing response.